Mystik-Spiral/l4d_enforce_gametypes/README.md

 Description and options:

 My server has sv_gametypes set to "coop,realism,nightmaredifficulty", but I was seeing other active game modes, like "versus", "survival", and "scavenge".
 I discovered that clients were setting mm_dedicated_force_servers to my server IP address and port, then connecting from lobby.
 When a client sets mm_dedicated_force_servers (in the client console), it overrides the value for sv_gametypes in the server and allows connections for any mp_gamemode.
 This simple plugin checks the value of mp_gamemode (set during lobby reservation) and compares it to the values in sv_gametypes... if there is no match the client connection is rejected.

 Please be aware this will block all mutations that are not listed in sv_gametypes, even if the base gamemode for the mutation is listed.

 This plugin does not have any configurable console variables, though it does read the values for the Valve console variables sv_gametypes and mp_gamemode.

+Please ensure these two Valve console variables are explicitly set in the server.cfg file the way you want them:

+sv_hibernate_when_empty
+sb_all_bot_game

 Notes: